 - 6.10.3.1.
 Absorption beds may be constructed in accordance with Chapter 2 but must not be constructed on unstabilized fill. - 6.10.3.2.
-The excavation must be filled with a minimum of 6 inches of washed rock-or 6 inches of ASTM C-33-13 sand. - 6.10.3.3.
+The excavation must be filled with a minimum of 6 inches of washed rock. - 6.10.3.3.
 Distribution piping should be covered by 2 inches of drain rock meeting the requirements of Section 1.2.25. - 6.10.3.4 Distribution piping must be installed to ensure uniform distribution of effluent. - 6.10.3.5 Drain rock must be covered with an appropriate geotextile fabric, untreated building paper, or straw at least 4 inches in depth.